Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing: Two-qubit entangling gate

 \subsection{Gate description}

-The idea to use double-dressed states for two-qubit gates was first proposed in \cite{Cohen_2015}.
+The idea of using double-dressed states for two-qubit gates was first proposed in Ref. \cite{Cohen_2015}.
 Our gate extends that scheme using phase modulation of a single driving field as an effective second drive, making it robust to amplitude fluctuations.

 The entangling gate can be explained by starting from the two-qubit Hamiltonian \cite{Mintert2001},

 where the stretch mode is neglected as the coupling to this mode is far detuned.

 Both ions are driven with a phase-modulated drive such that the drive Hamiltonian reads